 As you near the Mount Vernon Estate, the trail begins a steep climb through the forest where it ends in the parking lot for the estate grounds.
 On a hot summer day you can slake your thirst at the visitors center and rest in the shade of the trees.
 At the northern end of the trail, at the parking lot for Roosevelt Island, you can explore the island park's ring trail via a footbridge over the river.
 Also, from here, you can take a pedestrian bridge over the road and pick up the Custis Trail, which leads to the W&OD Trail.

 You can access the Mount Vernon Trail from numerous places along its route.
 The three main access points are:

 Theodore Roosevelt Island: Access via the northbound lane only of the George Washington Memorial Parkway.
 Parking can be limited on weekends.

 Old Town Alexandria: Access from I-495; take the Patrick Street/US 1 Exit north and follow the signs to downtown.
-Or take I-395 to the King Street/SR 7 Exit and head east (south), following the signs into town.
+Or take I-395 to the King Street/State Route 7 Exit and head east (south), following the signs into town.

 Mount Vernon Estate: Access at the southern terminus of the George Washington Memorial Parkway.
 For information on more access points, visit the National Park Service website.